jamesbroski/Portfolio2.0/README.md

 The user should expect to see:

 A Professional Portfolio displaying my name, a picture of myself, and a nav bar linkning to sections of my webpage.

 An about me section that shares just a little bit about myself.

 A work section that (whuile currently has placeholders) will show prospective projects I've completed.

 A carefully thought out layout to help ease the user's experience and have a natural flow of the page.

 Lastly, a contact section where potential employers and developers could reach me in the future!
 (Also placeholders)

-Link to deployed application here:
+Link to deployed application here: https://jamesbroski.github.io/Portfolio2.0/

-Below, the user can see a snapshot of what to expect when visiting my Professional Portfolio:

-changes in process - more to come!
+Changes in process - more to come!